Segment&assign RNAs

 First, you have to select which channel of the images to analyze for RNA detection, by setting the rna channel parameter to the corresponding originalChannel* number.

-Big fish can sometimes find spots in the first and last slices when there is no real spots or signals.
+Big-fish can sometimes find spots in the first and last slices when there is no real spots or signals.
 The option removeSpotInExtremeZ allows to get rid of these artefact spots.
 Un-select it if you have RNAs spots that you want to analyze even in the first or last slices.

 When all the spots will have been detected, fishfeats will display them in a new Spots layer.
 To choose the size at which the spots will be displayed, change the drawing spot size parameter.

-You also have an option to load previous segmentation if you already segmented the RNA in this channel.
+You also have an option to load a previous segmentation if you already segmented the RNA in this channel.
 When you select this option, the load file parameter will appear and let you choose the corresponding file to load.

-RNA assignement
+RNA assignment

-Assignement methods:
+Assignment methods:

-• ClosestNucleus: assign each RNA to the cell of which the nucleus is the closest to the dot in 3D.
-The distance is calculated from the closest point of each nuclei to the RNA spot.
+ClosestNucleus: assign each RNA to the cell of which the nucleus is the closest to the dot in 3D.
+The distance is calculated from the closest point of each nuclei to the RNA spot. -

-• MixProjClosest: assign each RNA either to the closest nuclei if the RNA spot is deep in z (closer to the nuclei) or by projecting it to the apical cells if the spot is close to the surface.
+MixProjClosest: assign each RNA either to the closest nuclei if the RNA spot is deep in z (closer to the nuclei) or by projecting it to the apical cells if the spot is close to the surface. -

-• Hull: to update
+Hull: to update -

 Additional parameters